KarelPeeters/HwLang/design/design.md

 }
 ```

+Also infer clk/reset for clocked blocks, if there is only a single clock and reset.
+This makes the common case of a
+module with only a singly clock very nice to write.

+Also support clocked blocks without reset?
+Or is that just `false` as the reset signal?

 Another issue to consider: all outputs and wires that are assigned by a clocked block must also be reset by that block.
 What should the syntax for those be?